 Simply purchase the building materials you need from your chosen supplier, and Billd pays the supplier upfront.
 You’ll get the materials to keep your commercial construction project rolling right away and have 120 days to pay Billd back.

 Getting approved with Billd takes as little as 24 hours, and you don’t have to provide reams of documents.
 Some basic information about your business, purchase history, and project pipeline is all Billd needs to make a decision.
+You can fill out this simple form to request enrolling for free.

 Payments are easy, too: You’ll know upfront exactly how much you’ll pay, which makes it easy to manage your cash flow.